coderaiser/mystery/README.md

 ## Why?

-When you use `forEach`, `map`, `filter` you have 2 cons to think about:
+When you use `forEach`, `map`, `filter` you have 2 conses to think about:

 - it is not as simple as could be add and remove elements in the middle of array
 - you should pass through the array again and again

-This is where `mystery` shows it's pros.
+This is where `mystery` shows up it's proses.
 It processes elements of an array one-by-one.
 So you have only one array walk.
 Similar to the way of [node.js stream works](https://nodejs.org/api/stream.html), `mystery` is something like `pipe` it joins all `transforms` which are [event emitters](https://nodejs.org/api/events.html) from the inside.